sseefried/lambdalog/posts/2011-06-27-generic-dot-products.markdown

 tags: Haskell, type classes, dot product, matrix multiplication, program derivation
 ---

 This is the first in a series of posts about program derivation.
-In particular I am attempting to derive a matrix multiplication algorithm that runs efficiently on parallel architectures such as GPUs.
+In particular, I am attempting to derive a matrix multiplication algorithm that runs efficiently on parallel architectures such as GPUs.